Bioremediation

-Organic pollutants are generally more susceptible to biodegradation than heavy metals.
+While organic pollutants are susceptible to biodegradation, heavy metals cannot be degraded, but rather oxidized or reduced.
 Typical bioremediations involves oxidations.
 Oxidations enhance the water-solubility of organic compounds and their susceptibility to further degradation by further oxidation and hydrolysis.
 Ultimately biodegradation converts hydrocarbons to carbon dioxide and water.
 For heavy metals, bioremediation offers few solutions.
-Metal-containing pollutant can be removed or reduced with varying bioremediation techniques.
+Metal-containing pollutant can be removed, at least partially, with varying bioremediation techniques.
 The main challenge to bioremediations is rate: the processes are slow.

-Bioremediation techniques can be classified as (i) in situ techniques, which treats polluted sites directly, vs (ii) ex situ techniques which are applied to excavated materials.
+Bioremediation techniques can be classified as (i) in situ techniques, which treat polluted sites directly, vs (ii) ex situ techniques which are applied to excavated materials.
 In both these approaches, additional nutrients, vitamins, minerals, and pH buffers are added to enhance the growth and metabolism of the microorganisms.
 In some cases, specialized microbial cultures are added (biostimulation).
 Some examples of bioremediation related technologies are phytoremediation, bioventing, bioattenuation, biosparging, composting (biopiles and windrows), and landfarming.
 Other remediation techniques include thermal desorption, vitrification, air stripping, bioleaching, rhizofiltration, and soil washing.
 Biological treatment, bioremediation, is a similar approach used to treat wastes including wastewater, industrial waste and solid waste.
-The end goal of bioremediation is to remove or reduce harmful compounds to improve soil and water quality.
+The end goal of bioremediation is to remove harmful compounds to improve soil and water quality.